andizq/discminer/discminer/pca/README.md

 modes from `m=1` through `m_max`, whereas the peak fraction measures only the strongest of those modes.
 The total-power bookkeeping columns separate the axisymmetric, modeled low-order, and unresolved or higher-order contributions.

+For comparison with the complete angular spectrum, the table additionally stores `eigenimage_m_dominant_all`, selected from `m=0` through `m_max`, and `eigenimage_f_dominant_all_total`, its area-weighted power relative to the complete eigenimage.
+These all-mode columns do not replace `eigenimage_m_peak`: the latter intentionally remains restricted to `m>=1` so that its phase coherence and orientation slope remain well defined.

 Phase coherence and physical orientation slope are conditional on the dominant angular mode being appreciable and distinct.
 In the angular-mode